john-chapman/john-chapman.github.io/_posts/2016-09-01-static-initialization.md

 ## Solution 3: Schwarz Counter ##

 And so at last we come to the 'Schwarz' or 'Nifty' counter.
-The idea is simple: we declare a new class or struct `LogInit`, plus a static instance of `LogInit` _in the header_:
+The idea is to declare a new class or struct `LogInit`, plus a static instance of `LogInit` _in the header_:

 {% highlight cpp %}
 // Log.h